canonical/charmed-openstack-upgrader/docs/how-to/no-backup.rst

     Verify that all OpenStack applications are in idle state ✔
     # note that there's no backup step being executed

-    Upgrade plan for 'rabbitmq-server' to victoria
+    Upgrade plan for 'rabbitmq-server' to 'victoria'
-        Upgrade software packages of 'rabbitmq-server' from the current APT repositories Upgrade 'rabbitmq-server' to the new channel: '3.9/stable' Change charm config of 'rabbitmq-server' 'source' to 'cloud:focal-victoria' Wait 1800s for model test-model to reach the idle state.
-        Check if the workload of 'rabbitmq-server' has been upgraded
+        Upgrade software packages of 'rabbitmq-server' from the current APT repositories Upgrade 'rabbitmq-server' to the new channel: '3.9/stable' Change charm config of 'rabbitmq-server' 'source' to 'cloud:focal-victoria' Wait for up to 1800s for model 'test-model' to reach the idle state Verify that the workload of 'rabbitmq-server' has been upgraded

     Continue (y/n): y
-    Upgrade plan for 'rabbitmq-server' to victoria ✔
+    Upgrade plan for 'rabbitmq-server' to 'victoria' ✔

     ... # apply steps
     Upgrade completed.